What’s going on in the neighborhood?

 La Doña sings at a SoCal digital festival

-It’s no secret that those in the Southeast sector of San Francisco contribute to a disproportionately high amount of the city’s Covid-19 cases (especially thanks to UCSF, the Latino Task Force, and well, us).
+It’s no secret that those in the Southeast sector of San Francisco contribute to a disproportionately high amount of the city’s covid cases (especially thanks to UCSF, the Latino Task Force, and well, us).
 The Mission is no exception, especially for Latinx and essential workers.
-The last day to go to the pop-up clinic where you can get both free covid tests and flu vaccines without appointments is Monday, Sept.
-28, from 9 a.m. to 2 p.m.
-Test turnaround is expected to be within 24 hours, and no insurance is needed.
+The last day to go to the pop-up clinic where you can get both free covid tests and flu vaccines without appointments is on Monday, Sept.
+28 from 9 a.m. to 2 p.m.
+Test turnaround is expected to be within 24 hours this time around, and no insurance is needed.
 Head out to the 16th Street Mission BART Plaza by foot, bike, car, Muni, or BART and learn more here.

 Viva Latino Heritage Month

 September 15 kicked off National Latino Heritage Month!
-The Mission District is close to 40 percent Latinx, many of whom own businesses, provide much needed resources to our community, and fill our walls with gorgeous and vibrant murals.
+The Mission District is close to 40 percent Latino, many who own businesses, provide much needed resources to our community, and fill our walls with gorgeous and vibrant murals.
 Organizations such as Brava Theater are representing la Mision at a virtual Latino Heritage Month celebration attended by Mayor London Breed.
 This year’s theme is “Siempre Unidos.”
 Come join on Wednesday, Sept.
-30, from 5:30 to 6:30 p.m.
-And, as a bonus way to honor the month, brush up on Latinx authors and literature by checking out one of these books or participate in an event spotlighted by the San Francisco Public Library.
+30 from 5:30 p.m. to 6:30 p.m.
+And as a bonus way to honor the month, brush up on Latinx authors and literature by checking out one of these books or participate in an event spotlighted by the San Francisco Public Library.